paybyte-payment/paybyte-android-client-sdk/README.md

 JSONObject paymentStatus = payByte.GetPayment(paymentId);
 ```

-The SDK will return a JObject representation of the transaction data.
+The SDK will return a JSONObject representation of the transaction data.

 ## Get rates